segmentio/segment-docs/src/connections/destinations/catalog/help-scout/index.md

 ## Identify

-If you haven't had a chance to review our spec, please take a look to understand what the [Identify method](https://segment.com/docs/connections/spec/identify/) does.
+If you're not familiar with the Segment Specs, take a look to understand what the [Identify method](https://segment.com/docs/connections/spec/identify/) does.
 An example call would look like this:

     analytics.identify({
       userId: '019mr8mf4r',